analogdevicesinc/doctools/docs/docs_guidelines/directives.rst

 *user-guide/some-board/user*, *user-guide/some-board/dev* are also included.
 Includes don't take file extensions, only the basename.

+The collection metadata can be used to bootstrap a custom doc, see :ref:`custom-doc`.

 All collections are collected and written to *collection.json* for the html builder, for example: